 World Youth Skills Day: Celebrating NYF Breakthroughs During COVID

-World Youth Skills Day was declared by the United Nations General Assembly in 2014.
+The United Nations General Assembly declared World Youth Skills Day in 2014.
 Each July 15th since then marks an opportunity to “celebrate the strategic importance of equipping young people with skills for employment, decent work and entrepreneurship.”

 Young women have been hit even harder than young men.

 Empowering young adults with strong paths to employment will be critical to the global recovery from the COVID-19 pandemic.
 This is especially true in Nepal, where extremely low pre-pandemic employment levels were already hindering economic growth and opportunity for young people.